Squirrels and squirrel biology

 Lethal methods to get rid of squirrels include shooting, trapping and the use of poison.
 The use of poison for grey squirrel control is tightly regulated (Warfarin Order 1973) and only specially formulated whole grain wheat poison bait containing 0.02% warfarin can be used in a specially designed metal "hopper" to prevent access by non-target species.
 The use of any other poisons (ie rat/mouse poisons), other than grey squirrel formulations, is strictly illegal.
 In addition, baiting can only be performed between 15 March and the 15th of August, if poison is used for outdoor tree protection.
-Poison can be used all year around for all other situations.
+Poison

-When traps are used, every possible precaution must be performed to prevent killing of non-target species, including the setting of the trap in a natural or artificial tunnel (about 60 cm in length) which is to be checked on a daily basis.
+In addition, when certain traps are used, every possible precaution must be performed to prevent killing of non-target species, including the setting of the trap in a natural or artificial tunnel (about 60 cm in length) which is to be checked on a daily basis.

 Please contact us for a quote if you require expert squirrel control in Wigan, Bolton, Preston, Ormskirk, Skelmersdale, Lancashire, Manchester or Liverpool.

 We cover the following districts